 Corrosion & Rust Inhibitors

-- Prevent corrosion and rusting of metal parts in contact with the lubricant.
+- Prevent corrosion and rusting of metal parts.

 - Keep surfaces free of deposits and neutralize corrosive acids.